- What Is Hypothyroidism in Dogs?

-Signs that a pet could have thyroid cancer or tumors are a dog that is experiencing a much lower appetite, hoarseness, coughing, or a weak bark.
+Clinical Signs that a pet could have thyroid cancer or tumors are a dog that is experiencing a much lower appetite, hoarseness, coughing, or a weak bark.

 If you suspect that your dog has a tumor or cancer, it is vital to take them immediately to your trusted veterinarian.
 They will be able to assess them and run any tests that they deem necessary.
-An emergency visit to the veterinarian may be necessary to speed up any diagnosis and treatment for your pet's best chance at health if indeed they do have cancer or a tumor.
+An emergency visit to the veterinarian may be necessary to speed up any diagnosis and treatment for your dog's best chance at health if indeed they do have cancer or a tumor.

 How Does Hypothyroidism in Dogs Get Diagnosed?